kkurno/action-markdown-reader/README.md

 ## Another example

-Parse pull request body to be an `markdown` input
+Parse pull request body to be a `markdown` input

 ```yaml
       on: